Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

 ```

 - {} in JSX means going back to JS Land
-- value inside must be an expression (return value),
+- value inside {} curly braces must be an expression (that it should return value),
   can't be a statement

 ```js